trcooke/trcooke.github.io/aboutme/cv.md

 ### Sheriff (Administrator & Moderator): CodeRanch.com (2014 - Present)

-CodeRanch is one of the oldest running programming forums on the Internet, starting its life as JavaRanch before expanding to cover many other aspects of programming and became CodeRanch.
+CodeRanch is one of the oldest running programming forums on the Internet, starting its life as JavaRanch before expanding to cover many other aspects of programming and become CodeRanch.
 I joined as a regular user in 2008 but didn't post a single thing until early 2013.
 Nobody knows why.
 I was invited to join the staff as a Bartender (moderator) in 2014, and then promoted to a Sheriff (administrator) in 2015.
 I am also a member of the Book Promotion team.

-### Meetup organiser, Belfast FP

 ### Conference organiser, KatsConf Belfast (2016)

+After the success of the Dublin event, myself and the other Belfast FP meetup organiser decided to run a Kats Conf Belfast software developer conference event.
+We lead a group of four dealing with sponsorship arrangement, speaker selection, venue, catering, budgeting, promotion, sales, right through to managing the smooth running of the actual event on the day.
+The event was a success with positive feedback from attendees and speakers.

-### Conference dogsbody, KatsConf Dublin (2015)
+### Conference helper, KatsConf Dublin (2015)

+A conference born out of the Dublin based Functional Kats meetup group.
+I helped out as part of the organiser group with the preparation and on the day.
+It was great fun.
+Preparation involved setting up the website for the event and being part of the committee reviewing and selecting talk submissions, and on the day was supporting speakers by banishing tech gremlins, helping keep talks on schedule, and generally being available to help attendees.

-### Meetup organiser, Belfast Functional Programming
+### Meetup organiser, Belfast Kats / Belfast FP (2015 - 2018)

+A community meetup group all about functional programming who met around once a month for lightning talks and programming katas.

 ## Education